Help, My Cockatiel Hates Me! | What Should I Do?

 Okay, so we’ve established your cockatiel doesn’t hate you, but is likely scared of you.
 I’d like to invite you to have a look at the article about things that cockatiels hate.
 This way, you may be able to identify what it is that has set off your bird and is causing it to lash out.
 Identifying the problem is the first step in solving it!

 Remember, it may not have been you who has caused your cockatiel’s current behavior.
 Sometimes you’re stuck with a bird traumatized by a previous owner.
 If you do regularly do any of the things discussed in the article with your cockatiel, stop.
-Read up further on how to work with a parrot and head to the section on taming a cockatiel below to begin re-gaining your bird’s trust.

 Tip: Learn to read your cockatiel’s body language and don’t ignore it.
 The crest says a lot, and you actually tend to get good warning before a lunge or bite.